 Component Steps Involved Awareness Community mobilisation to generate awareness about the project and generation assess the interest and demand of tribal communities for proposed project interventions, Development of culturally appropriate IEC materials for dissemination in the project areas with ST population regarding forestry operations, rights and entitlements of forest dependent communities as well as roles and responsibilities of community institutions like JFMCs and VFDCs.
-Use of IEC at different stages of the project based on specific activities and locations to help planning of sub-projects • Galvanising community support for proposed interventions through social mobilisation and consultations with tribal stakeholders and its documentation Deployment of local (tribal) Community Facilitators to support Socio- awareness generation and mobilisation in tribal areas.
-Identification of scheduled areas and tribal clusters to prioritise Economic targeting of dispersed indigenous communities in the non-tribal areas Baseline as well as for clear targeting of tribals in the schedule V areas Duscinic Undertake a socio-economic baseline of all tribal clusters in the project area to measure impacts and inclusion of IPs during planning and implementation at different stages of the project (mid and end term)- disaggregated by gender and economic categories Benchmark the existing status in terms of occupations, land-holdings, animal husbandry, household incomes, forest access & dependence, existing customary usufruct rights over forest resources, participation in forestry operations as well as community institutions to assess impact Social Hold separate consultations with tribal households, including tribal assessment women and traditional leaders, to elicit their views during sub-project planning Evaluate the project's potential positive and adverse impacts on indigenous people Explore various measures to avoid adverse effects.
-If such measures are not feasible, identify minimization or mitigation measures Develop a screening framework to avoid adverse social impacts on the indigenous communities Based on the screening process determine whether a TDF is required to be prepared or not.Hold regular, periodic consultations with affected forest dependent tribal communities during planning and implementation stage to seek broad community support and participation. broad community support and participation.
+Use of IEC at different stages of the project based on specific activities and locations to help planning of sub-projects and locations to help planning of sub-projects • Galvanising community support for proposed interventions through social mobilisation and consultations with tribal stakeholders and its documentation - Deplement of level (tribel) Community Facilitates to consent Deployment of local (tribal) Community Facilitators to support awareness generation and mobilisation in tribal areas.
+Socio- Identification of scheduled areas and tribal clusters to prioritise Economic targeting of dispersed indigenous communities in the non-tribal areas Baseline as well as for clear targeting of tribals in the schedule V areas Undertake a socio-economic baseline of all tribal clusters in the project area to measure impacts and inclusion of IPs during planning and implementation at different stages of the project (mid and end term)- disaggregated by gender and economic categories Benchmark the existing status in terms of occupations, land-holdings, animal husbandry, household incomes, forest access & dependence, existing customary usufruct rights over forest resources, participation in forestry operations as well as community institutions to assess impact Social Hold separate consultations with tribal households, including tribal assessment women and traditional leaders, to elicit their views during sub- project planning Evaluate the project's potential positive and adverse impacts on indigenous people Explore various measures to avoid adverse effects.
+If such measures are not feasible, identify minimization or mitigation measures Develop a garagning framework to avoid a dyorga social impacts on the Develop a screening framework to avoid adverse social impacts on the indigenous communities Based on the screening process determine whether a TDF is required to be prepared or not.
+Hold regular, periodic consultations with affected forest dependent tribal communities during planning and implementation stage to seek broad community support and participation.